nfisher1226/zterm/README.md

 works including opening and closing terminals in tabs and panes, giving it a program to run on the command line and setting the title from the command line.

-Zterm is under heavy development and currently no settings are saved to disk.
-However, it is possible to set many aspects of the program's behavior at runtime such as font, colors, scrollback lines etc.

 ## Building
 You will need the Zig compiler, version 0.9.0-dev.256+0134cb021 or above, available from [ziglang.org](https://ziglang.org).
 You will also need